AWPA Scholarships and Awards

 All scholarships and awards have eligibility requirements and are awarded on merit.
 Assessments of applications are made by panels – one for each scholarship – of 3 to 5 people appointed for their appropriate experience/expertise.

-Applicants can apply for as many scholarships as they wish, however they can only win one scholarship.
+Applicants can apply for as many scholarships as they wish, however they can only win one scholarship annually.
 The successful applicants are announced at the presentation event usually held in conjunction with the AWPA annual conference.

 AWPA Scholarships Something for Everyone

-This scholarship is to assist an AWPA member to obtain an Instructor Rating or an Instrument Rating, either fixed-wing or rotary, to further a career in aviation.
+This scholarship is to assist an AWPA member to obtain an initial issue of an Instructor Rating or an Instrument Rating, either fixed-wing or rotary, to further a career in aviation.
 Criteria include being a permanent resident of Australia, holding an Australian CPL, being a financial member of AWPA, and having been an AWPA member for at least two years prior to application.

 To assist four women with flight training costs associated with gaining any level of flying proficiency from the early stages of training through to the Commercial Pilot Licence.